Spin Liquid Ground State in the Frustrated Kagome Antiferromagnet MgCu3(OH)6Cl2

-In order to reveal the magnetic response of the interplane defects we measured the magnetization of the Mg ($x$ = 0.92 and $x$ = 1.21) and Zn ($x$ = 1) samples at low $T=1.75$~K and up to 14~T. Following the analysis in Ref.~\cite{Defaut_Bert}, we divide the total magnetization into two contributions, a Brillouin-like component arising from the quasi-free interlayer Cu$^{2+}$ and a linear term coming from the strongly coupled Cu$^{2+}$ of the kagome planes (Fig.\ref{Msat}).
-By subtraction of the latter one, we have access to the saturated magnetization $M_\mathrm{def}=nN_A g \mu_B S$ of the interlayer Cu$^{2+}$.
-Taking $g=2.2$ from Ref.~\cite{DM_Zorko}, we determine $n$ which agrees reasonably well with the refinements for the Mg samples and provides a value for the Zn sample otherwise inaccessible by structural studies (Table \ref{x-ray}).
-These results confirm quantitatively the existence and the quasi-free behavior of the interplane defects in the Mg and Zn Herbertsmithites.
+In order to reveal the magnetic response of the interplane defects, we measured the magnetization of the Mg ($x$ = 0.92 and $x$ = 1.21) and Zn ($x$ = 1) samples at low $T=1.75$~K and up to 14~T. Following the analysis in Ref.~\cite{Defaut_Bert,UCL_Mg}, we divide the total magnetization into two contributions, a Brillouin-like component $M_\mathrm{def}$ arising from the weakly coupled interlayer Cu$^{2+}$ and a linear term arising from the strongly coupled Cu$^{2+}$ of the kagome planes (Fig.\ref{Msat}).
+By subtraction of the latter, we have access to the saturated magnetization, $nM_\mathrm{sat}$, of the interlayer Cu$^{2+}$~\cite{suppl}.
+Taking $g=2.2$ from Ref.~\cite{DM_Zorko}, this analysis provides an independent determination of $n$, which agrees well with the x-ray refinements for the Mg samples and provides a value for the Zn sample otherwise inaccessible by structural studies (Table \ref{x-ray}).
+These results confirm quantitatively the existence of the weakly coupled $S=\frac{1}{2}$ interplane defects in the Mg and Zn paratacamites with $x\sim1$.